Many academic departments provide financial support for graduate students, and funding can vary significantly among disciplines.

 Typically, a “self-funded” program requires its graduate students to provide financial resources for tuition and living expenses.
 Students enrolling in self-funded programs might cover these costs through outside grants, tuition reimbursement from their company (if employed full-time), loans, or independent financial resources.
 Some of our more “professional” graduate programs, designed for mid-career individuals, may be self-funded.

 Other degree programs may have limited funding available for graduate students.
-This could mean that the department provides partial tuition funding or a stipend to each student, that available funding opportunities are highly competitive, or that funding is allocated in another way not mentioned here.
+This could mean that the department provides partial tuition funding or salary/stipend to each student, that available funding opportunities are highly competitive, or that funding is allocated in another way not mentioned here.
 Financial support may be allocated based on academic achievement, demonstrated financial hardship, or any other mechanism that the department may use.

 As with fully-funded programs, common forms of funding are Research Assistantships, instructor and Teaching Assistantships, fellowships, traineeships, scholarships, grants, and/or other forms of employment.